Pebble Beach Golf Links Logo

 Play the No. 1 Public Golf Course in America

 Welcome to Pebble Beach Golf Links, unanimously rated the No. 1 Public Course in the Country.
-Pebble Beach hosted its sixth U.S. Open in 2019, more than any other course over the last 50 years.
-Eight future championships will be hosted including: a first U.S. Women’s Open in 2023 plus three additional Women’s Opens in 2035, 2040 and 2048, and four future U.S. Opens in 2027, 2032, 2037 and 2044.
+Pebble Beach hosted its sixth U.S. Open in 2019, and it’s first U.S. Women’s Open in 2023, more than any other course over the last 50 years.
+Seven future championships will be hosted including: three future Women’s Opens in 2035, 2040 and 2048, and four future U.S. Opens in 2027, 2032, 2037 and 2044.
 Every February, the PGA TOUR visits for the AT&T Pebble Beach Pro-Am, a tradition that began in 1947.

 Enjoy the round of a lifetime at Pebble Beach.